ieeeukiyp/ieeeukiyp.github.io/_posts/4th_stem/2023-10-28-stem-symposium-newcastle-2023_conf.md

 {% include video id="7uQ2C0_H8d8" provider="youtube" %}
 _The first symposium held at the University of Chester in 2018_

 The symposium is open to professionals and students across the country and beyond and we are now accepting submissions of 1-page abstracts of research work for oral presentations.
 No full paper submission is required. **The deadline for abstract submission has been extended to 31st October 2023 and free registration is open until the same date.
-There is a chance to win research quality and best presentation awards (4 awards in all).**
+There is a chance to win research quality and best presentation awards.**

-**See symposoium call for paper below.**
+**See symposium call for paper below.**
 <figure>
 	<img src="/assets/images/4th_stem/4thstemcfp.jpg">
 </figure>